Homeowner reviewing HELOC statements as prime rate changes affect interest costs

 How quickly does my HELOC rate change after the Fed raises rates?

-Most HELOC rates adjust within one billing cycle after a Federal Reserve rate decision — typically 30 to 60 days.
+Most HELOC rates adjust within one billing cycle after a Federal Reserve rate decision, typically 30 to 60 days.
 Your lender is required to notify you of rate changes under the Truth in Lending Act.
 Check your specific loan agreement for the exact adjustment frequency, as some lenders update monthly and others quarterly.

 What is the current prime rate for HELOCs in 2025?

-As of July 2025, the U.S. prime rate stands at 7.50%, reflecting a federal funds rate target of 4.25%–4.50%.
+, the U.S. prime rate stands at 7.50%, reflecting a federal funds rate target of 4.25%–4.50%.
 Your HELOC rate equals this prime rate plus whatever fixed margin your lender assigned at origination.
 If your margin is 1%, your current rate is 8.50%.

 Can I convert my variable HELOC to a fixed rate?